kuanp/.vim/README.md

 2. run ./install.sh

-3. (set your terminal to solaris colors, usually on your mac side) On your mac, git clone the repo, unzip change-solarized-color.tar.gz using explorer, and double click on the extract folder, then open the light.term
+3. (set your terminal to solaris colors, usually on your mac side) On your mac, also do 1&2, and go up  one directory using explorer to open the change-solarized-color folder.
+Double click on one of the term color options.